 Remember, social media platforms are always changing.
 If LinkedIn changes its algorithm or we find more successful endeavors in LinkedIn advertising, we'll be sure to let you know.
 Make sure you subscribe to our blog to never miss an update.

-Editor's Note: This blog was originally published on August 28, 2018 and was recently updated In 2020.
+Editor's Note: This blog was originally published in August 2018 and was recently updated for accuracy in September 2021.